 Purpose: To rule on student petitions for waivers of the rules that govern the academic status of students and in that role

 - to dispose of most petitions in accord with clear and well-established guidelines and precedents;

-- to convene a meeting of faculty members on the Committee on Instruction in unusual cases.
-The faculty members of the Committee on Instruction will consider a student’s petition only when that student’s special circumstances are not clearly addressed either by the Faculty’s guidelines or by well-established precedent.
+- to convene a meeting of faculty members on the Instruction Committee in unusual cases.
+The faculty members of the Instruction Committee will consider a student’s petition only when that student’s special circumstances are not clearly addressed either by the Faculty’s guidelines or by well-established precedent.